tencent cloud

 bootstrap.servers=xx.xx.xx.xx:xxxx

-## Configure the topic by copying the information on the Topic Management page in the console
+## Configure a topic and copy the topic information on the topic management page in the console.

 topic=XXX